Thursday, 1 January 2026

 It’s impossible to do nothing.
 Mothers often say: ‘I’ve got nothing done all day.’
 This can’t be a literal statement.
 It’s a statement of value.
 While I was writing What Mothers Learn, I noticed many similarities between the work of mothers and that of psychotherapists.
 Both can feel as if they are ‘doing nothing’ exactly when they are working well.
 So ‘nothing’ must be ‘something’ that we seem to undervalue.

-The main focus of this seminar will be the widely accepted concept of maternal ambivalence.
-This doctrine, as propounded by Sigmund Freud, Melanie KleinDonald Winnicott, and countless present-day psychoanalysts, psychotherapists, and psychologists, as well as lay people, asserts that every motherlove’ for her baby is complemented by her hate.
+Todays Inner Circle Seminar No. 301 will include a general appreciation of Naomis extraordinary lifetimes work.
+But we shall focus on her critique of the widely held concept of maternal ambivalence.
+This doctrine, propounded by Sigmund Freud, Melanie KleinDonald Winnicott, and countless present-day psychoanalysts, psychotherapists, and psychologists, as well as by journalists and lay people, asserts that every motherlove’ for her baby is necessarily complemented or balanced by her hate.

 The English psychoanalyst Winnicott pronounced in his enormously influential paper ‘Hate in the Countertransference’ (1947) that every mother ‘hates her infant from the word go’.
-As Naomi Stadlen points out in What Mothers Do – especially when it looks like nothing (2004: 169-70), he gives no evidence for this but, rather, a set of eighteen alleged ‘reasons why a mother hates her baby’.
+As Naomi points out in What Mothers Do – especially when it looks like nothing (2004: 169-70), he gives no evidence for this but, rather, a set of eighteen alleged ‘reasons why a mother hates her baby’.
 One reason he gives is that the baby ‘hurts her nipples even by suckling, which is at first a chewing act’.
-This is, as Naomi writes, an empirically false ‘observation’ by this paediatrician who is widely regarded as a kind of sage about mothers and babies, and indeed did often make interesting observations about them, but had no children of his own and was sometimes curiously wide of the mark, as here.
+This is, as Naomi writes, an empirically false ‘observation’ by this paediatrician who is widely regarded as a sage authority on mothers and babies, and indeed did often make interesting observations about them, but had no children of his own and was sometimes curiously wide of the mark, as here.
 Another reason’ Winnicott gives why a mother ‘hates her baby’ is that ‘she mustn’t eat him or trade in sex with him’.
 Rozsika Parker, in her book Torn in Two: The Experience of Maternal Ambivalence (1995: 99), implicitly criticises Winnicott – not for not giving evidence (which she does not mention), but (as Naomi observes) for what Parker sees as his unjustified implication that ‘hate’ but not ‘love’ requires justification by ‘reasons’.

 Today, a ‘mentally healthy’ mother is expected by ‘health professionals’ (and indeed by many lay people) to experience ‘ambivalence’, meaning both ‘love’ and ‘hate’, towards her baby.
 It is assumed that where there is ‘love’ there must be ‘hate’.
 Not to feel such ‘hate’ is to be in ‘unhealthy’ ‘denial’.
 Mothers who do not admit to feeling ‘hate’ for their babies are pitied and made to feel guilty by psychotherapists, writers of advice columns, sophisticated mothers, and ‘friends’.